kevgleeson78/Theory-of-algorithms-project/README.md

   }

    //Condition to check for PAD0 or PAD1 flags.
-  //If eaither are true there still needs to be additional padding added to the file.
+  //If either are true there still needs to be additional padding added to the file.
   if (*S == PAD0 || *S == PAD1) {
 	// loop up the the last 8 bytes of the block for (i = 0; i < 56; i++){